 April 1992 - Terje Rod-Larsen, head of a Norwegian research institute, suggests to Israeli politician Yossi Beilin that Norway act as an intermediary between Israel and the PLO.

 September 10, 1992 - At a secret meeting in Tel Aviv, Israel, Norwegian State Secretary Jan Egeland formally offers his country’s help.

 December 1992 to April 1993 - Fourteen meetings are held, in London and Norway, between Professor Yair Hirschfeld and Ahmed Qorei, of the PLO.

-April 1993 - After several months, Qorei insists on meeting with someone officially representing Israel's government.
-Israeli Foreign Ministry director general Uri Savir takes over for Hirschfeld.
-Qorei and Savir meet eleven more times between April and August.
+April 1993 - After several months, Qorei insists on meeting with someone officially representing Israel’s government.
+Israeli Foreign Ministry Director General Uri Savir takes over for Hirschfeld.
+Qorei and Savir meet 11 more times between April and August.

 September 10, 1993 - The PLO reaffirms its recognition of Israel’s right to exist, and in turn, Israel recognizes the PLO as the sole representative of the Palestinian people.

-September 10, 1993 - President Bill Clinton announces a resumption of talks between the U.S. and the PLO.
-This clears the way for Yasser Arafat to travel to the U.S.
+September 10, 1993 - US President Bill Clinton announces a resumption of talks between the United States and the PLO.
+This clears the way for Arafat to travel to the United States.

-September 13, 1993 - Oslo Accords (referred to as Oslo I at this point) are signed by Shimon Peres and Mahmoud Abbas, and witnessed by Yitzhak Rabin and Yasser Arafat, in Washington, D.C.
+September 13, 1993 - The Oslo Accords (referred to as Oslo I at this point) are signed by Peres and Mahmoud Abbas, and witnessed by Rabin and Arafat, in Washington, DC.

 October 1994 - Arafat, Peres and Rabin are awarded the Nobel Peace prize.